hxw26/gt-omscs-spring-2016-8803-1/README.md

 4. Move the slider around as desired.
 5. Reset becomes enabled when the slider reaches the end of the data set.

+## Files

+Files are looked up from the `/data` directory.

+These files must contain one `x,y` coordinate per line.

+You may add/remove files; for example, files containing data transformed by smoothing out the noise.

 ## Data Filtering

 Any point whose x or y coordinate is below 0.1 percentile or above 99.9 percentile is discarded.